Partner with us to bring the benefits of apprenticeships to your business.

 An apprenticeship is a programme of learning that an individual takes over a period of time.
 An apprenticeship ends with a formal assessment, leading to a recognised qualification.
 An apprentice is employed in an organisation and the majority of their learning takes place ‘on-the-job’ i.e. within the workplace.

-An important part of apprenticeships is that 20% of learning must take place ‘off-the-job'.
+An important part of apprenticeships is that the equivalent of at least 6 hours per week of training must take place ‘off-the-job'.
 This means the apprentice completes a structured syllabus of learning supported by an apprenticeship provider.

 An apprenticeship can last between 12 and 48 months and is a partnership between an employer and an apprenticeship provider, for the benefit of an individual learner.